 1000 items found for your search.
 If no results were found please broaden your search.

-The men’s and women’s swimming and diving teams defeated the University of Massachusetts Amherst to win the Dartmouth Invitational this past weekend.
+Dartmouth's swimming and diving teams fell to the University of Connecticut this past weekend.

 The men's tennis team defeated Binghamton University 7-0 but fell to the University of South Carolina 6-1.